Reversing Medical Disease Clinic

 Divide that 96 liters by your plasma volume…do the math all of your blood has pass through this artificial filter about 18 times. whew!!!.
-And don’t forget that 36.8 liters of body fluid that is being shift in between body compartments and/or removed.
+And don’t forget that 36.8 liters of body fluid that is being shifted in between body compartments and/or removed.

-then you need to get disconnected and leave so the next individual can get connected.
+Then you need to get disconnected and leave so the next individual can get connected.

 3- diet/fluid intake is very strict. should gain no more than 2 liters between each session and no more than 4 during your weekend.

 4- Home HD. if you have private insurance …not all of them of course.